 Cycling as a means of transportation is pretty common in parts of Czechia, particularly in South Bohemia.

-Is Living in the Czech Republic Safe?
+Is Living in Prague, Czech Republic Safe?

 Happily, the Czech Republic has experienced a recent decline in road accidents due to its strict no-tolerance policy for drink-driving.

 In case of emergency, you can use the general EU emergency number, 112, to contact the fire and police departments.
 The operator usually communicates in English.
 For health-related emergencies, dial 155.

 Prague offers an abundance of Expat-friendly leisure and entertainment spaces, from its beautiful châteaux, energetic festivals, and castles.
 There are many popular tourist spots all over the city, among them are the following:

 - The Prague Castle

 - Wenceslas Square